jeroenbouwman/CASCADe/README.md

 ## Using Cascade

-The CASCADe distribution comes with a few wroking examples and datasets which can be found in the examples and data sub-directories, respectively.
+The CASCADe distribution comes with a few working examples and datasets which can be found in the examples and data sub-directories, respectively.
 All needed parameters for running the code are defined in the provided initialization files.
 The user only has to change those, particularly the path settings to the data and .ini files to run the examples.